moorepants/learn-multibody-dynamics/angular.rst

    \frac{{}^Ad\hat{b}_x}{dt} = {}^A\bar{\omega}^B \times \hat{b}_x

-This indicates that the time derivative is always normal to the unit vector, because the magnitude of the unit vector is constant, and the derivative scales with the magnitude of the angular velocity:
+This indicates that the time derivative is always normal to the unit vector because the magnitude of the unit vector is constant and the derivative scales with the magnitude of the angular velocity:

 .. math::